 Projected net investment earnings from reinvestment assets.

-The company shall calculate the NAER as the ratio of net investment earnings divided by invested assets subject to the requirements in a through e belowAll items reflected in the ratio are consistent with statutory asset valuation and accrual accounting, including reflection of due, accrued or unearned investment income where appropriate.
+The company shall calculate the NAER as the ratio of net investment earnings divided by invested assets subject to the requirements in i through iv below.
+All items reflected in the ratio are consistent with statutory asset valuation and accrual accounting, including reflection of due, accrued or unearned investment income where appropriate.

 The NAER for each projection interval is calculated in a manner that is consistent with the timing of cash flows and length of the projection interval of the related cash-flow model.